oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/08-run-tests/run-tests.md

 ## 2. Run Model Training Pipeline

-Upload the training data to **training-data-bucket**.
+Upload the **TrainData.csv** to **training-data-bucket**.
 If a Data Flow run is triggered successfully, and an Anomaly Detection model is trained successfully, then the training path is working.

 The following steps can be used to verify the workflow or troubleshoot issues (if any)
 - Look for a new Data Flow Run created under the application under **Analytics & AI** -> **Runs**.